nexussays/jekyll-asset-pipeline/README.md

 ## Overview

-Jekyll Asset Pipeline is a lightweight (ie, little to configure or manage)
+Jekyll Asset Pipeline is a lightweight way to run you assets (CSS, Javascript, etc) through various converters and minifiers when building your Jekyll site.

+Perhaps you write all your stylesheets in SASS, your Javascript in CoffeScript and you want the output minified as well.
+All easy, and little to no configuration required.

 ## Setup